nghiapham179/training/README.md

 Integrated Development Environment is a software to coding build and compile then run source code otherwise IDE can help you dectecing bug fixing bug

+19. What is anaconda?

+20. What is package in python?

+21. What is CUDA?

 Deadline : 1/8/2023